 - 1. Complainant's name - 2.
-Nature of the report - Specific policyviolation(s) alleged (e.g., sexual assault, sexual harassment, retaliation) - Date(s) of alleged policy violation(s) - Approximate time(s) of alleged policy violation(s) - Brief description of allegation(s) - 3.
-A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility will be made at the conclusion of the Formal Resolution process. - 4.
-A statement that the Parties have the right to review and inspect all directly related and/or relevant evidence during the Formal Resolution process, consistent with this Policy. - 5.
-Information about the privacy of the process; - 6.
-Information on the right to have an advisor of their choosing;

-- 7. The name of the investigator along with a process to identify, in advance of the interview process, to the Title IX Coordinator any conflict of interest that the investigator may have; - 8.
-An instruction to preserve any evidence that is directly related to the allegations. - 9.
-A statement regarding the Law School's policy related to false reports and making knowingly false statements during the Formal Resolution process. - 10.
-A statement explaining the Law School's prohibition against retaliation.
+Nature of the report - Specific policy violation(s) alleged (e.g., sexual assault, sexual harassment, retaliation) - Date(s) of alleged policy violation(s) - Approximate time(s) of alleged policy violation(s) - Brief description of allegation(s) - A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility will be made at the conclusion of the Formal Resolution process - 4.
+A statement that the Parties have the right to review and inspect all directly related and relevant evidence during the Formal Resolution process, consistent with this Policy - 5.
+Information about the privacy of the process - 6.
+Information on the right to have an advisor of their choosing - 7.
+The name of the investigator along with a process to identify, in advance of the interview process, to the Title IX Coordinator any conflict of interest that the investigator may have - 8.
+An instruction to preserve any evidence that is directly related to the allegations - 9.
+A statement regarding the Law School's policy related to false reports and making knowingly false statements during the Formal Resolution process - 10.
+A statement explaining the Law School's prohibition against retaliation living, transportation, and working situations, or other protective measures.